JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 As long as you actually implement the function fully somewhere else.

 The most common practice is to declare functions you want other files to be able to call inside a "header" file (a type of C file that has the extension .h rather than .c or .cpp).
-Then define the implementation of the function within a .c or .cpp file of the corrosponding name.
-However there are no hard and fast rules within C that enforce this, so if a situation arises where it's adventageous to do it differently, there's nothing stopping you.
+Then define the implementation of the function within a .c or .cpp file of the corresponding name.
+However there are no hard and fast rules within C that enforce this, so if a situation arises where it's advantageous to do it differently, there's nothing stopping you.
 You can even do it within the same file if you want to like this:
 ```
 vec3 vec3_add_vec3(vec3 VecA, vec3 VecB);